plotly/plotly.py/.github/pull_request_template.md

 - [ ] `fig.show()` is at the end of each new/modified example
 - [ ] `plotly.plot()` and `plotly.iplot()` are not used in any new/modified example
 - [ ] Hex codes for colors are not used in any new/modified example in favour of [these nice ones](https://github.com/plotly/plotly.py/issues/2192)

+## Code PR

+- [ ] I have read through the [contributing notes](https://github.com/plotly/plotly.py/blob/master/contributing.md) and understand the structure of the package.
+In particular, if my PR modifies code of `plotly.graph_objects`, my modifications concern the `codegen` files and not generated files.
+- [ ] I have added tests (if submitting a new feature or correcting a bug) or modified existing tests.

 -->